Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Introduction

 Simulations of such systems are computationally demanding since the time evolution of an up to six-dimensional function has to be calculated.
 Applying standard discretization schemes leads to an evolution equation in $\mathcal O(n^{2d})$ degrees of freedom, where $n$ is the number of grid points in one dimension and a corresponding high computational effort.
 To tackle the problem, methods such as particle methods \cite{verboncoeur2005}, adaptive multiscale methods \cite{besse2008,deriaz2018} and tensor product methods \cite{einkemmer2018a} have been used.

-Sparse grids \cite{bungartz2004} are a means of overcoming the curse of dimensionality and have been applied to transport equations \cite{schwab2008} as well as to kinetic equations: in \cite{kormann2016a} interpolation on sparse grids is used in a semi-Lagrangian method while \cite{guo2016} uses sparse grids with discontinuous ansatz functions.
+Sparse grids \cite{bungartz2004} are a means of overcoming the curse of dimensionality and have been applied to transport equations \cite{schwab2008} as well as to kinetic equations: in \cite{bokanowski2013a,kormann2016a} interpolation on sparse grids is used in a semi-Lagrangian method while \cite{guo2016} uses sparse grids with discontinuous ansatz functions.
 In these approaches tensor products of one-dimensional bases are used, restricting the domain to rectangular regions.
 However, finite element spaces can also be used in the construction of sparse grid spaces \cite{griebel2013,harbrecht2008} allowing for greater geometric flexibility.

-Such bases were already applied in the context of radiative transfer \cite{widmer2008}.
+The related problem of radiative transfer has been studied widely.
+In \cite{kanschat1998} standard finite element discretization has been used to solve the stabilized equation.
+To cope with the high dimensionality, sparse grids of finite element spaces \cite{widmer2008}, sparse tensor product of multilevel finite element spaces and spherical harmonics \cite{grella2011} as well as a corresponding sparse grid combination technique \cite{grella2011a} have been used.
+More recently adaptive schemes are applied to solve the parameter dependent transport equation \cite{dahmen2018,dahmen2019}.

-Our aim is to use such sparse grid spaces based upon finite element spaces to devise a stable, convergent and efficient method for the solution of kinetic equations in moderately complex geometrical domains.
+Our aim is to use sparse grid spaces based upon finite element spaces to devise a stable, convergent and efficient method for the solution of kinetic equations in moderately complex geometrical domains.
 We also focus on their efficient implementation using well-established finite element libraries and fast algorithms.

+For the discretization of space continuous piecewise polynomial finite element spaces for each domain $\Omega^{(i)}$ are used.
+Compared to discontinuous elements less degrees of freedom are needed to represent these functions.
+This is especially important as this factor enters quadratically in the degrees of freedom of the sparse grid space.

+The time domain is partitioned and on each time strip space-time elements are constructed by tensorizing polynomials in time with sparse grids in space.
+Using this space in a Galerkin method results in transport equations on each time strip, where the result of the previous step enters the current step as an initial condition.
+Enforcing this condition weakly leads to discontinuous functions in time.

+However, it is known that the finite element method is unstable if the solution has discontinuities and hence has to be stabilized.
+One option is to use the streamline diffusion method \cite{johnson1984}.
+There, an artificial diffusion is added in the direction of the streamline leading to a stable scheme, while still keeping the order of the method.